avdpunks/avdpunks.github.io/_posts/_draft/2022-03-10-Azure Virtual Desktop BCDR and Multi Reg.md

 It's important to understand that, even with Cloud Cache, all initial reads are accomplished from the redirected location.
 Likewise, all writes occur to all remote storage locations, although writes go to the Local Cache file first.

-Note: Cloud Cache doesn't improve the users' sign-on and sign out experience.
+**Note**: Cloud Cache doesn't improve the users' sign-on and sign out experience.
 It gets even worse when using poor performing storage.
 It's common for environments using Cloud Cache to have slightly slower sign-on and sign out times, relative to using traditional VHDLocations, using the same storage.

 ## Part V : Active-Active or Active-Passive
 All these options are leading us finally to different scenarios and architectures we can deploy to build a scalable, high available and most important vital BCDR plan for our AVD environment.